pat-s/oddsratio/README.md

 # Examples

-To see the functions in action, please knit the .Rmd file located in `R/`.
+To see the functions in action, please see the examples in the respective help pages '?calc.oddsratio.gam' and ?calc.oddsratio.gam'.

 # ToDo

 - Check usage with different functions (`gam::gam`, `lme4::glmer`, `mgcv::gamm`) and more?
-- Write vignette for both functions or include both in one?
+- Write vignette (necessary?) for both functions or include both in one?
 - Add calculation of odds ratio confidence intervals
-- Set everything up for R package init
+- Implement plotting function of calculated odds ratio in GLM/GAM function?